^^ Back to top

 Ruling out Parkinson’s disease

-It is also likely that you will be referred to a neurologist (a nerve and brain specialist) and possibly also a psychologist for what is known as neuropsychological testing.
+It's also likely you'll be referred to a neurologist and possibly also a psychologist for neuropsychological testing.

 This involves having a series of tests that are designed to evaluate the full extent of your symptoms and their impact on your mental abilities.